Degree-one foliations on complete intersections: Holomorphic foliations

-The tangent sheaf $\TF$ is \emph{involutive} if it is closed under the Lie bracket of vector fields; in this case, $\F$ defines a \emph{foliation}, i.e., through every point $x \in X\setminus \sing(\F)$ passes an immersed analytic submanifold $\mathcal{L}$ of dimension $\rk \TF$ such that $T_x\mathcal{L} = T\F_x$; these are the \emph{leaves} of the foliation.
+Let $X$ be a smooth projective complex manifold.
+A \emph{distribution} $\F$ on $X$ is the data of a saturated subsheaf $\TF\subset \TX$, often called the \emph{tangent sheaf} of $\F$.
+The quotient $\nF = TX/\TF$ is a torsion-free sheaf called the \emph{normal sheaf}.
+The \emph{singular locus} $\sing(\F)$ is the locus where $\nF$ is not locally free; since $\nF$ is torsion free, $\codim \sing(\F) \geq 2$. {These sheaves fit in a short exact sequence: } The tangent sheaf $\TF$ is \emph{involutive} if it is closed under the Lie bracket of vector fields; in this case, $\F$ defines a \emph{foliation}, i.e., through every point $x \in X\setminus \sing(\F)$ passes an immersed analytic submanifold $\mathcal{L}$ of dimension $\rk \TF$ such that $T_x\mathcal{L} = T\F_x$; these are the \emph{leaves} of the foliation.

 The map $\TX \to \nF$ is defined by contraction with a twisted $p$-form $\omega_\F \in H^0(X,\Omega^p_X\otimes \det(\nF))$, where $p = \rk \nF$.
 Conversely, given a line bundle $L\in \Pic(X)$, $\omega \in H^0(X,\Omega^p_X\otimes L)$ defines a distribution if and only if it is \emph{locally decomposable off the singular set}, LDS for short, see \cite{Med}.
 This condition means that for every point $x\in X\setminus \sing(\omega)$ there exists an open neighborhood $U\ni x$ and $1$-forms $\alpha_1, \dots, \alpha_p$ such that